Ever since 1788 our people have been resisting an ongoing effort to remove, kill and assimilate our people. In 2017 this still remains true.

 3. Eat healthy: I don’t need to write a list of healthy and non healthy food.
 We all know what junk food is but so many of us eat it almost every day.
 Knowing how to cook up a mean healthy feed could help make a seriously good impression on your future in-laws.
 We also found out last month that Macadamia nuts which are Indigenous to Australia can help break down cholesterol in our blood.

 4. Get active in your community: We’ve all heard the messages about getting active and exercising.
 If joining a sporting team isn’t for you, then why not volunteer at sporting or community events.
 Physical activity creates so many benefits from physical health to mental health.

 5. Know your stuff: Read up on history and learn about the truth that is often ignored in this country.
 Know what is going on at the moment in regards to our people.
 It seems we are always under attack from a new government plan designed to break down our culture and communities even more.
 Thankfully we have some great people keeping us all up to date through social media.
 Be sure to follow Blackfulla Revolution, The Warriors of the Aboriginal Resistance – WAR, The Aboriginal Tent Embassy and Welcome to Country for the latest news and updates.

 6. Talk about issues: Talking about issues is one of the most important points on this list.
 Speaking about issues often keeps our thoughts about issues front and centre.
-Talking about issues can even help us think of solutions.
-Speaking about these issues regularly helps us become better public speakers too.
-This could be at protests or while being interviewed by radio and T.V.
+Having tough conversations often leads to solutions.
+Speaking about these issues regularly helps us become more direct and refined when speaking in public or to the media.

 This point links together with knowing your stuff.
 We are often confronted with illogical arguments that are brought up by angry white people.
 Knowing how to shut them down with a single line of truth feels really empowering.